What could be worse for the planet than fast fashion? It’s not what you may expect…

 To arrive at this conclusion, the non-profit conducted an analysis of the planet’s 35 largest meat and dairy companies and found that when taken together, the world’s top five meat and dairy corporations are already responsible for more emissions than ExxonMobil, Shell or BP.

 The solution?
 Obviously, go vegan.
-One study shows that if everyone on Earth did so, the planet would regain 75% of its land, which could then be used in turn to store more carbon.
+One study shows that if everyone on Earth did so, the planet would regain 75% of its land, which could then store carbon.
 If veganism isn’t an option for you, perhaps drastically reducing the amount of animal products you consume (both as food AND as fashion) is more realistic.

 By reducing meat consumption, you’ll also be reducing the amount of genetically modified organisms polluting our ecosystems, as most livestock is fed GMO soy or corn.